alexey-sid/mdr1986x-pack-repo/README.md

 #### How to rebuild the package

-- Clone this repository and its submodules, if they were not cloned yet:
+- Clone this repository and its submodules if they are not cloned yet:

 ```
 git clone https://github.com/in4lio/mdr1986x-pack-repo.git